Enumerating Isotopy Classes of Tilings guided by the symmetry of Triply-Periodic Minimal Surfaces: Relating the structure of orbifolds to the sets of generators of its group

-All twists are defined through orientation preserving homeomorphisms of a regular neighborhood of some curve to the annulus with standard orientation of the plane.
-The orientations of curves themselves do not play a role when defining what a right Dehn twist is.
-Changing the orientation of $\mathcal{O}$ amounts to changing the orientation of every curve on the orbifold \emph{as well as} the direction of twists.
-Last but not least, we need a way to represent a point push around a handle that is not neighboring the pushed point.
-Half-twists can be applied to change the ordering of the singular points and boundary components, cross-cap transpositions achieve the same for cross-caps, so we are only missing a 'transposition of handles.'
-For two neighboring handles $[a_1,b_1][a_2,b_2]$ like above, such a transformation can easily be verified to be given by
+Lastly, we need a way to represent a point push around a handle that is not neighbouring the pushed point.
+Half-twists can be applied to change the ordering of the singular points and boundary components, crosscap transpositions achieve the same for crosscaps, so we are only missing a `transposition of handles.'
+For two neighbouring handles $[a_1,b_1][a_2,b_2]$ like above, such a transformation can easily be verified to be given by

+Since this is a type-preserving automorphism of the orbifold fundamental group, theorem~\ref{thm:mcgout} implies that there is a homeomorphism inducing this transformation on the fundamental group.
+For classical surfaces, this is also a consequence of the well-known Dehn--Nielsen--Baer theorem~\cite{primermcgs}.

-With these generators, the presentation of most MCGs can be readily translated into the form they take in $\Out_t(\pi_1(\mathcal{O}))$.
-We will encounter an example of a MCG that needs more work in the next section.
+With the generators and their action on sets of generators of an orbifold fundamental group derived in this section, the presentation of any MCG can be readily translated into the form they take as automorphisms of $\pi_1(\mathcal{O})$.
+We will see how to accomplish this for stellate orbifolds in the next section, where we derive a group presentation of a class of MCGs in terms of Dehn twists and half-twists.